Quick Info about

 Early Life and Education

 Lawrence Joseph Hogan Jr. was born on May 25, 1956.
 Although born in Washington, he was brought up in Landover, Maryland by his parents.
 As a child, Hogan went to Saint Ambrose Catholic High School and DeMatha Catholic High School in Landover.
-Then, he joined Father Lopez Catholic High School while at Florida with his mother.
+Then, he joined Father Lopez Catholic High School while in Florida with his mother.

 Graduating from Father Lopez Catholic High School in 1974, Hogan joined Florida State University for an undergraduate degree in government and politics.